 In the recording business they’re known as sonic artifacts.
 They’re the non-musical noises that periodically turn up on recordings – and sometimes add to their historical significance.
 In the May 2021 issue of BBC Music Magazine, I highlight 15 notable examples, from the sounds of war to subway rumbles to coughs, barking dogs, traffic noise, and singing conductors.

-As you’d expect, some of these recordings are preserved on YouTube.
+As one would expect, some of these recordings are preserved on YouTube.
 Among them is a 1944 radio broadcast of Beethoven’s Emperor Concerto, in which bombs or artillery fire can be heard, albeit faintly, during the performance by Walter Gieseking and the Berlin Radio Symphony.

 Similarly, Wanda Landowska’s 1940 studio recording of Scarlatti sonatas took place against the backdrop of the Nazi invasion of Paris.
 At two minutes into her crisp performance of the Sonata in D Major K490, an explosion – perhaps an anti-aircraft battery – is clearly audible (Landowska fled to New York a few months later).